 All his life Hessler had shown a tendency towards what we would call Manic Depression or bipolar personality disorder.
 As he found himself confronted with a war on three fronts, feeling his age, having lost his best (perhaps only) friend (Gehringer), his "dark days" (as those around him referred to them) got darker and more frequent.
 His temper, which he had spent his entire adult life keeping under control, began to appear more and more frequently.
 His patience frayed.
 Those close to him reported Hessler suffered from night terrors, which increased his anxieties as did the lack of sleep.

 More, it convinced the bulk of the officer corps that Hessler had gone too far.
 They also remembered mustard gas attacks from the First Great War and this reminded them all too clearly of that.
 Such might have been forgiven if it were followed up by military victories, even at the cost of more nuclear explosions.
-But a Russian airship destroyed the lone heavy water facility, ironically enough, the day before the bomb was detonated.
+But a Russian airship destroyed the lone heavy water facility in a bombing raid, ironically enough the day before the bomb was detonated.

 What followed was not quite a coup, but something very similar.
 Technically, Wilhelm III had the authority to dismiss the Chancellor, but he hadn't done so while Hessler commanded the military as well as the allegiance of the Prussian people.
 With the remarkable shift of public opinion in 1949, the Kaiser pushed forward a plan to ouster the Chancellor.
 Wilhelm with his core of dissidents prepared all necessary legal paperwork to remove Hessler from power under pretense of medical failings.
 Hessler was accosted outside his home by several Wehrmacht officers with medical personnel who had come to escort him to a hospital.
 After a brief altercation, Hessler was wrestled into a waiting truck, where he was sedated and delivered to the care of local hospitals.